LukeMS/keltor/rst/index.rst

 .. [#setsiz3] Yearly Taxes is a guide used to give an idea of how much tax a city might collect over the course of a year.
 It could be more or less depending on factors such as overall economic strength, number/amount of taxes assessed, vigilance of the collectors, sneakiness of the citizens and so on.
 Taxes are paid in goods more often than coin, especially in smaller settlements.

-Examples of special industry include the apothecaries of Rocrest, the canneries of Covehaven and the lens crafters of Foamrest.
-What makes these special is the fact that they are both rare and renown so traders come from across the Middle Lands for their wares.
+Examples of special industry include the apothecaries of `Rocrest`_, the canneries of `Covehaven`_ and the lens crafters of `Foamrest`_.
+What makes these special is the fact that they are both rare and renown so traders come from across the `Middle Lands`_ for their wares.

 Examples of special resources include precious metals, gemstones, spices and silk.
 Anything that is both rare and valued is a special resource.
 That is assuming the settlement is harvesting it.
 Examples of poor conditions include famine, plague, war or anything else that would affect the working populations' ability to produce.
 Poor conditions that persist will lead to outbound migration.